Get insider access

 2. Best Mid-Range Quiet Keyboard

-The Microsoft Surface Keyboard is another extremely quiet option at a solid mid-range price.
+For something slightly less expensive, the Microsoft Surface Keyboard is another extremely quiet option at more of a mid-range price.
 This straightforward unit uses scissor switches that are nearly silent during operation, making it an outstanding choice in noise-sensitive environments.
 Like the Logitech MX Keys S, this keyboard also has a low, flat profile that keeps the noise levels well contained.
 The aluminum top plate adds sturdiness to the overall build quality without adding additional noise or resonance.

 See our review